-The UK has made the headlines since last week after what happened with the Brexit.
+The UK has made the headlines since last week after what happened with Brexit.
 What are Chinese people thinking about it?
-As one of the world economic powers, China, just like the US, may be more or less impacted by those news.
+As one of the world’s economic powers, China, just like the US, may be more or less impacted by that news.

 What is Brexit?

 Before we get to Chinese thoughts on this matter.
 What is it about?
 Brexit, which is the combination of the words Britain and Exit, refers to the exit of the UK from the European Union.
 The UK entered the EU about 40 years ago in 1975 after British people voted YES on the referendum to join the EU.